-#6: Build in ongoing assessment, and prompt (automated) feedback.
+#4: Build in ongoing assessment and prompt (automated) feedback.

 Increasing the amount and frequency of feedback to students is a well-documented pedagogical technique that leads to increased learning.
-In the traditional model, students typically turn in homework problems that are hand graded and then returned days after they did the problems and made mistakes.
+In the traditional model, students typically turn in homework problems that are hand-graded and then returned days after they did the problems and made mistakes.
 By the time students see the graded homework, they are not sufficiently motivated to review their errors and correct their misunderstandings.

 The Emporium Model utilizes computer-based assessment strategies.
-A major advantage of using interactive software is the immediate feedback provided for students.
-Students receive individualized help from the tutorials, practice problems, and guided solutions that are built into the software.
+A major advantage of using interactive software is the immediate feedback provided to students.
+Students receive individualized help from the tutorials, practice problems and guided solutions that are built into the software.
 Instant feedback lets students review their errors at the time they make them.
 A large bank of problems for each course topic is built into instructional software, and assignments are graded on the spot.
-Students can work as long as needed on any particular topic, moving quickly or slowly through the material-depending on their comprehension and past experience or education-until mastery of a concept is achieved.
 When working a homework assignment, students get immediate feedback that tells them whether an answer is correct or incorrect.
 When students get stuck, they can ask the software to provide an example (Show Me How) or a step-by-step explanation (Help Me Solve This).
 Automation of the feedback process grades every problem or question, and students receive specific information about their performance.
 This in turn leads to more-efficient and more-focused time on task and higher levels of learning.

-The Emporium Model also shifts the traditional assessment approach of relying on midterm and final examinations to an approach of continuous assessment.
+The Emporium Model also shifts the traditional assessment approach of relying on mid-term and final examinations to an approach of continuous assessment.
 Students can be regularly tested on assignments via short quizzes that probe their preparedness and conceptual understanding.
-These low-stakes quizzes motivate students to keep on top of the course material, structure how they study, and encourage them to spend more time on task.
-Quizzing encourages a do-it-till-you-get-it-right approach: students can be allowed to take quizzes as many times as they want to until they master the material.
+These low-stakes quizzes motivate students to keep on top of the course material, structure how they study and encourage them to spend more time on task.
+Quizzing encourages a "do it till you get it right" approach: students can be allowed to take quizzes as many times as they want to until they master the material.
 Automation of assessment facilitates repeated practice and provides prompt and frequent feedback-pedagogical techniques that research has consistently shown to enhance learning.

-#7: Provide students with one-on-one, personalized, on-demand assistance from highly trained personnel.
+#5: Provide students with one-on-one, personalized, on-demand assistance from highly trained personnel.